How Much Does ObamaCare Cost in 2021?

 If you are struggling to find an affordable plan, consider looking at a healthcare alternative like Mira.
-For only $45/month, you’ll have access to low-cost urgent care visits, discounted prescriptions, and same-day lab testing.
+For only $25 per month, you’ll get access to low-cost virtual and urgent care visits, discounted prescriptions, and same-day lab testing.
 Don’t delay or postpone visits because of the cost worry.
 Put your health in your own hands.

 The Cost of ObamaCare